LizMetzger/ankle_control/README.md

 - `tiva_test.c`: An auxiliary file that contains a function to test if a Tiva board is working correctly.
 When this code is written to the board, the LED should start blue and turn red when a button is pushed.
 - `exec_test.c`: An auxiliary file to test if the `CMakeLists.txt` is compiling correctly.
 If errors are thrown regarding this file, it indicates issues with the CMake process.

-To set up a Tiva C Launchpad to run this code, you can follow these instructions (you will need access to the omnid repository):

 To set up a Tiva C Launchpad to run this code you can follow these instructions (you will need access to the omnid repository):
 ```bash